kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 Given our three APIs defined above (`GetMenusForRestaurant`, `GetMenuSummary`, `GetMenuItem`), we can model traffic for these scenarios.
 Ideally, we mimic how traffic will be in practice.
-This can include modeling different access patterns such as a very popular restaurant and a less popular restaurant, where we distribute more requests to fetch the popular restaurant during the load test.
+This can include capturing different access patterns such as a popular restaurant, where we distribute a higher percentage of requests to that restaurant during the load test.

 Let's make a few more assumptions about traffic.
 From our numbers before, we projected there will be 200 orders per second at projected peak.
 If we assume that there's a 20:1 conversion, that means there's approximately 4000 customers active on the site at any time.
 From these assumptions, we can derive traffic projections on a per-API basis.

 ### GetMenusForRestaurant Example Projections
-Prospective food orderers hit this API at least once per restaurant they browse.
+Prospective hungry diners hit this API at least once per restaurant they browse.
 If we have 4000 customers on the site at any given time, and we assume a customer will load a menu once per minute, we only need to support ~70 requests per second (4000 / 60) request for this API.